spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I install Python packages to use within Spyder if downloaded Spyder from the standalone installers?
    :container: + dropdown-id-using-packages-installer

-   If you want to use other modules in Spyder that don't come with our installer, you need to install `Miniconda`_ (**Only if you don't have Anaconda or Miniconda yet!**).
-For Spyder to recognize it, the installation should be done in one of the default paths.
-See the table below:
+   If you want to use other modules in Spyder that don't come with our installer, you need to install `Miniconda`_ (**only if you don't have Anaconda or Miniconda yet!**).
+For Spyder to recognize it, the installation should be done in one of the following default paths:

    .. table::